How to Date God’s Way

-- We do things that we would have to stop doing if each were married to others.
+- We would do things that we would have to stop doing if each were married to others.

-- The relationship is based upon moving towards whatever will gratify the flesh of one another.
+- The relationship would be based upon moving towards whatever will gratify the flesh of one another.
 If the relationship seems to move towards the possibility of marriage, that seems great.
 If it does not, one in the relationship is broken while the other moves on to another and starts the process all over the again.

-As a result, we give of ourselves in a way that is designed specifically for marriage according to God’s wisdom.
+As a result, we would give of ourselves in a way that is designed specifically for marriage according to God’s wisdom.